Showing posts with label motivation. Show all posts

 6. They Play the Victim Card Constantly

-“I’m just having such a rough time… If only someone could help me. ” They act like life’s punching bag, hoping you’ll swoop in to save the day.
+“I’m just having such a rough time … If only someone could help me. ” They act like life’s punching bag, hoping you’ll swoop in to save the day.

 It’s okay to help friends, but if someone’s always the victim and you’re always the unpaid therapist, something’s off.

-7. They Make You Feel Special—But Only in Private
+7. They Make You Feel Special But Only in Private

 If they act like your best friend behind closed doors but barely acknowledge you in public, be suspicious.
-A real friend doesn’t treat you like a secret stash of emotional support while showing off other people.

 8. They Disappear When You Say No